madx/elfi/docs/react.md

 In order to simplify consumption of store data in your components, _elfi_ ships with a `connect` _higher order component_ that does all the dirty work for you.
-It takes a component as a first argument and an function that maps store data to proops as a second argument.
+It takes a component as a first argument and an function that maps store data to props as a second argument.
+This mapping function takes the store state and the store itself as arguments, and must return an object of props.

 Using the previous app bootstrap code, here's an example usage of the `connect` HOC to build a component: